 Chondromalacia knee pain is generally considered an overuse injury in young athletes, however it can affect older more sedentary individuals also.

 Muscle imbalances of the front thigh muscles (quadriceps muscles) is the primary cause.
 These muscles attach to the kneecap and when they contract each muscle has a pulling effect on the kneecap.

 With Chondromalacia knee pain the inner thigh muscle (Vastus Medialis) is often weak and the outer thigh muscle (Vastus Lateralis) overly tight.
 This can lead to a muscle imbalance around the knee.

 This muscle imbalance can pull the kneecap out of its groove during activities like walking or running.

-When the kneecap does not travel through its groove properly while the knee is bending, friction can develop between the kneecap and the thigh bone (Femur) that resides under it.
-This friction between the kneecap and thigh bone often results in knee pain that is felt around and behind the kneecap.
+When the kneecap does not travel through its groove, friction can develop between the kneecap and the thigh bone (Femur) that resides under it.
+This friction between the kneecap and thigh bone can cause the under side of the kneecap to soften, resulting in knee pain that is felt under or around the kneecap.

 Registered Acupuncturist & Chinese Medicine Practitioner